ramiel/mongoose-sequence/README.md

 ### Options

-This plugin accepts a series of options.
+This plugin accepts the following options:

 - **inc_field**: The name of the field to increment.
-Mandatory, default is `_id`
+Mandatory, default is `_id`.
 - **id**: Id of the sequence.
-Is mandatory only for scoped sequences but its use is strongly encouraged.
+Mandatory only for scoped sequences but its use is strongly encouraged.
 - **reference_fields**: The field to reference for a scoped counter.
 Optional.
 - **start_seq**: The number to start the sequence from.
 Optional, default `1`.
 - **inc_amount**: The quantity to increase the counter at each increment.
 Optional, default `1`.
 - **disable_hooks**: If true, the counter will not be incremented on saving a new document.
-Default to `false`
+Default `false`.
 - **collection_name**: By default the collection name to mantain the status of the counters is `counters`.
-You can override it using this option
+You can override it using this option.
 - **parallel_hooks**: If true, hooks will be registered as parallel.
-Default to `true`
+Default `true`.

 ## Notes

 When using `insertMany` the plugin won't increment the counter because the needed hooks are not called.
-If you need to create several documents at once, use `create` instead and pass an array of documents (refer to [#7](https://github.com/ramiel/mongoose-sequence/issues/7))
+If you need to create several documents at once, use `create` instead and pass an array of documents (refer to [#7](https://github.com/ramiel/mongoose-sequence/issues/7)).